 - Accredited coaches, officials and venues;

 - Players, parents and carers;

 - Volunteers recruited by other organisations;

 - Venues hired by or on our behalf

-- County Events.
+- Academy events.

-This Policy is in line with national legislation (see appendix B for details of the relevant legislation) and applicable to our county, specifically to every person and place that we have direct safe and inclusive responsibility for.
+This Policy is in line with national legislation (see appendix B for details of the relevant legislation) and applicable to our club, specifically to every person and place that we have direct safe and inclusive responsibility for.